top of page

 Dispelling Some Myths: Vomitorium

-It is thirty years since the immensely popular ‘Horrible History’ series was launched, which was followed soon after by a television series of the same name.
-Author Terry Deary claims (tongue firmly in cheek) that the series is his revenge on the boring and badly taught history lessons he had to endure at school.
-If you are familiar with the books, they are not to be taken too literally (or seriously) but are a superb introduction for children to different historical periods.
-Just occasionally little mistakes are regurgitated.
-Yet these are not to the author’s discredit, rather they represent the inclusion of the common errors that still populate mainstream notions about history.
+It is over thirty years since the immensely popular “Horrible History” book series was launched, which was followed soon after by a television series of the same name.
+Author Terry Deary claims (tongue firmly in cheek) that the books were his revenge on the boring and badly taught history lessons he had to endure at school.
+If you are familiar with them, the books are not to be taken too literally (or seriously) but there are a superb introduction for children to the many and varied historical periods.
+Just occasionally, however, little mistakes are regurgitated.
+Yet these are not to the author’s discredit, rather they represent the inclusion of common errors that still populate mainstream notions about history.
 One such is the ancient Romans’ use of vomitoria (sing. vomitorium).

-The idea of inducing vomiting and quick trips to the ‘vomitorium’ is a modern misinterpretation attributed by the Oxford English Dictionary to Aldus Huxley in 1923, but it may have an even earlier 19th century origin [1].
-Cultured Romans entirely disapproved of excessive food and drink consumption.
+The idea of inducing vomiting and quick trips to the vomitorium” is a modern misinterpretation attributed by the Oxford English Dictionary to Aldus Huxley in 1923, but it may have an even earlier 19th century origin [1].
+Cultured Romans entirely disapproved of the excessive consumption of food and drink.
 Indeed, public drunkenness was considered a sign of weakness and could lead to social disgrace.
-Yet, after a meal, if you were feeling unwell, whether from overeating, drinking or otherwise, it was considered wise to use an emetic - something to induce vomiting.
-To the Romans it seemed silly to remain feeling sick, especially if you may have been ‘inadvertently’ poisoned!
+Yet, if after a meal you were feeling unwell, whether from overeating, drinking or otherwise, it was considered wise to use an emetic - something to induce vomiting.
+Ancient Romans thought it made no sense to remain feeling sick if you could do something about it.
+This was especially true if one had been “inadvertently” poisoned!

-Vomitoria did exist, however.
-The term was first used by the Roman writer Macrobius in the 5th century AD.
-In his ‘Saturnalia’, he describes how crowds of people would ‘spew forth’ through the passages inside public venues.
-In other words, they were the means by which audiences could enter or leave places like amphitheatres, circuses or theatres.
-The Amphitheatrum Flavium (the ‘Flavian Amphitheatre or, more popularly, the ‘Colosseum’) in Rome, for example, had 80 vomitoria, 76 of which were for the general public, plus four Grand Entrances for Rome’s elite citizens.
-The arches one can still see today gave admission to corridors that ran around the building giving access to the staircases and passages that led to the amphitheatre’s seats.
-These passages were called vomitoria and were situated below or behind the tiers of seats.
-It was boasted that, at the end of a performance, the Colosseum could be emptied in just 15 minutes.
-Our notion, therefore, of vomiting comes from the Roman crowds literally ‘spewing forth’ from the exits.
+So, the household vomitorium was not a thing yet vomitoria did exist.
+The first written use of the term was by the Roman author Macrobius in the 5th-century AD.
+In his work “Saturnalia”, he describes how crowds of people would “spew forth” through the passages inside public venues.
+In other words, vomitoria were the means by which audiences could enter or leave places like amphitheatres, circuses or theatres.
+As one example, the Amphitheatrum Flavium (the “Flavian Amphitheatre”, more popularly known as the “Colosseum”) in Rome had 80 vomitoria, 76 of which were for the general public, plus four Grand Entrances for Rome’s elite citizens.
+The ground-level arches one can still see today admitted spectators to internal corridors running around the amphitheatre.
+These in turn gave access to the staircases and passageways leading to the building’s tiers of seats.
+It is these passages situated below and/or behind the seating that were called vomitoria from which, it was boasted, the Colosseum could be emptied at the end of a performance in just 15 minutes.
+Our notion, therefore, of vomiting comes from thousands of homeward bound Romans literally “spewing forth” from the exits.

 Reference: